BigSoftVideo/DOTE/export.md

 To export a Project, do the following:

 1. Open the Project in `DOTE` by opening one of its Transcripts using `Open Transcript` or `File ➔ Open Transcript` or <kbd>CTRL</kbd>+<kbd>O</kbd> [or <kbd>⌘</kbd>+<kbd>O</kbd> on macOS] using the `Project Manager`.
-2. Select `File ➔ Export`.
+1. Select `File ➔ Export`.
-3. Select `Export Project to file`.
+1. Click on the relevant `Continue` button for "DOTE Project".
-4. A dialogue box will appear with several options:
+1. Specify the "Destination File" location for the exported Project file (`.doteProject`).
-    - `Include Checkpoint history` - Include or exclude all checkpoints in each of the selected Transcripts.
+The default filename suggested will be the same as the name of the Project in `DOTE`.
-    - `Include Autobackup history` - Include or exclude all autobackups in each of the selected Transcripts.
+2. A dialogue box will appear with several options:
-    - `Include Active Media files` - Include or exclude all active media in each Transcript (see [Media Manager](media-manager.md))
+    - `Include Checkpoints` - Include or exclude all checkpoints in each of the selected Transcripts.
-    - `Include all Media files` - Include or exclude all media files (active or inactive) for the Project (see [Media Manager](media-manager.md)).
+    - `Include Autobackups` - Include or exclude all autobackups in each of the selected Transcripts.
-    - `Filter by name` - If you have lots of Transcripts in a Project, then you can filter out by typing a string of characters.
+    - `Include All Media Files` - Include or exclude all media files (active or inactive) for the Project (see [Media Manager](media-manager.md)).
-5. Choose which Transcripts to include in the export from the list of available transcripts.
+    - `Include Active Media Files` - Include or exclude all active media in each selected Transcript (see [Media Manager](media-manager.md)).
-6. Click `Export`.
+    - `Include Clips Data` - Include or exclude any [Transcript Clips](transcript-clip.md) in each selected Transcript.
-7. Specify the location for the exported Project file (`.doteProject`).
+3. Choose which Transcripts to include in the export from the list of available transcripts.
-8. Click `Save`.
+4. When ready, click `Start Export`.
-9. Share that file with others, who can import it.
+5. Share that file with others, who can [import](import.md) it.

 [![Export Project](images/import/export-project.png)](images/import/export-project.png)